GRAPHS: Canada’s Economic Performance and the Impact of Natural Resources

 74% of Canadians say oil and natural gas very important to Canada's economy

-A recent series of polls conducted by Nanos Research on behalf of the University of Ottawa has found that a majority of Canadians find oil and natural gas is important to Canada's economy.
+A recent series of polls conducted by Nanos Research on behalf of the University of Ottawa has found that a majority of Canadians find that oil and natural gas are important to Canada's economy.

 Canada Needs a Strong Economy